 …

 A second key exchange, the group key handshake, is also defined.
-It distributes a subsequent GTK.
-The AP’s Authenticator can use the group key handshake to update the GTK at the Supplicant.
+It distributes a subsequent GTK, and if WUR frame protection is negotiated, a WIGTK.
+The AP’s Authenticator can use the group key handshake to update the GTK, and if WUR frame protection is negotiated, the WIGTK at the Supplicant.
 The group key handshake uses the EAPOL-Key frames for this exchange.
-When it completes, the Supplicant can use the MLME-SETKEYS.request primitive to configure the GTK into the IEEE 802.11 MAC.
+When it completes, the Supplicant can use the MLME-SETKEYS.request primitive to configure the GTK, and if WUR frame protection is negotiated, the WIGTK into the IEEE 802.11 MAC.

 12.6.18 RSNA security association termination